 In finance, the average daily balance is the total amount of daily balances in your bank account divided by the number of days in the month.
 Average daily balance is a common accounting method used to calculate interest fees.
 If your bank account requires you to maintain a minimum amount each month, they may calculate your average daily balance to ensure you are meeting their account requirements.

 Lenders also use the average daily balance to compare business revenue to expenses.
-In order to qualify for the Business-Building Card, your average daily balance must be at least $4,000 for the previous six months.

 How Is The Average Daily Balance Calculated?